Wyntuition/jekyll-now/_posts/2018-05-02-cloud-bd-cheatsheet.md

 ## Core terms & items in cloud architecture

 // TODO:
-  - Replace diagram below with our own based on feedback
+  - Replace diagram below with our own based on feedback, and that includes CaaS and FaaS
   - Figure out how to convey without aaS terms first, to simplfy aspects into a biggest picture view

 Generally, **as-a-service** terms like the ones below describe an application, service, or piece of infrastrucure designed to run on cloud architecture.
 As the diagram shows, each builds on each other.